Today the world of opera mourns the death of soprano and pedagogue Phyllis Curtin, who passed away yesterday at the age of 94. Read more »

 The composer and conductor died yesterday at his home in Baden-Baden, Germany.
 He was 90.
 Read more »

-The coloratura soprano, one of the first African-American artists to sing leading roles in international theaters, died yesterday.
-She was 90.
-Read more »
+The African-American coloratura soprano, was one of the first black artists to sing leading roles in international theaters, died yesterday.

 By some quirk of fate, I tend to hear about the deaths of many operatic legends via radio news while out driving.